|Timothy Farrell, MD

 Q. I have heard that the three vaccines have different effectiveness rates.
 Will I have less protection against COVID-19 if the vaccine I receive has a lower effectiveness rate?

 A. Vaccines have two roles in protecting you.
 The first is preventing you from contracting COVID-19 at all.
-The Pfizer-BioNTech vaccine was found to be 95% effective at preventing COVID-19 infection, the Moderna vaccine is 94% effective, and the Johnson & Johnson vaccine is 66% effective.
+In the clinical trials, when neither the Delta nor Omicron variant were circulating, the Pfizer-BioNTech vaccine was found to be 95% effective at preventing COVID-19 infection, the Moderna vaccine 94% effective, and the Johnson & Johnson vaccine 66% effective.

 The second role of the vaccine in protecting you is how well it prevents you from getting seriously ill or dying if you do get COVID-19.
-All three of the vaccines have been found highly effective in preventing COVID-19–related hospitalization and death.
+The COVID-19 vaccines currently approved or authorized by FDA are effective in preventing serious outcomes of COVID-19, including severe disease, hospitalization, and death. mRNA vaccines (Pfizer-BioNTech or Moderna) have higher effectiveness compared with the Johnson & Johnson vaccine.
+Effectiveness against the Omicron variant is under study.

-Q. How well do these vaccines protect against the Delta variant of COVID-19?
+Q. How well do these vaccines protect against variants of COVID-19?

 Q. How available is the vaccine, and when can I get mine?